Zzisan/Flappy-bird-git-test-/README.md

-# FLAPPY BIRD
+# FLAPPY BIRD by noanonoa (Just using it for git commit tests)
-Flappy bird flew into an endless pipe zone (or is it?) and needs help flying through to get out.
+**** Flappy bird flew into an endless pipe zone (or is it?) and needs help flying through to get out.

 # ABOUT THE GAME
 A simple side-scrolling game where the player controls a bird to fly between pipes without hitting them.
 Flying between each set of pipes scores 1 point and hitting them or the ground ends the game.
 See how long you can last and set records.